nitram509/preZENtations/README.md

 Some presentations I did ...

-Have a loot at http://nitram509.github.com/preZENtations/
+Have a look at http://nitram509.github.com/preZENtations/